 Cloud GPU Comparisons Point to Akamai

 David Lenna, co-founder and CTO, spent eight years at South Park Studios, including a stint as its CTO.
 He also has impressive special effects credentials, working on films like King Kong (2005) and James Cameron’s Avatar.
 With strong design, programming, and infrastructure backgrounds, the Hero Forge team wanted the freedom to work with their code in ways hyperscalers like AWS wouldn’t allow.
-Besides that, a cost analysis they performed proved that Akamai cloud computing services (formerly Linode) were the right choice, and they’ve been a customer since 2013.
+Besides that, a cost analysis they performed proved that Akamai Cloud Computing (formerly Linode) were the right choice, and they’ve been a customer since 2013.

 “A rock-solid local network and strong VMs make Akamai work for us,” Lenna said.
 “Now we’re using the more advanced services.
 I’m impressed with the live migration setup.
 We have a large and active database of over 70 million saved miniatures that are about 100 KB each.
 Linode makes a perfect copy of our data every time, and although we’ve never needed the backup, it’s nice to know it’s there.”